Historic canals of Europe

 To this end, they have to be rehabilitated, maintained, their structures operated.
 Just as important, they have to be promoted to clients near and far.

 Considering that canals thus entered the category of “endangered river systems”, according to the terms of the call for tenders “TERRA – ERDF article 10” issued by the European Commission in 1996, the Midi-Pyrenees regional council put together with 7 partner regions in Europe a collaboration project, which was adopted by the Commission in March 1998 (along with 14 other transnational projects).
 The project, named “Historic canals – living waterways” (giving the French acronym “VEV” for “voies d’eau vivantes”) is currently being completed.
-It represents about 60 distinct actions Ñ studies, research projects, field experiments Ñ carried out under the responsibility of the partner regions and waterway authorities, thus pioneering new forms of transnational collaboration between European regions.
+It represents about 60 distinct actions Ñ studies, research projects, field experiments Ñ carried out under the responsibility of the partner regions and waterway authorities, thus pioneering new forms of transnational collaboration between European regions, while in there you can also Buy Tramadol Europe from a online doctor.

 The total budget of the TERRA/VEV project is 3,5 millions euros, financed to the level of 42% by the European Commission.